Eschatologue/CM_wiki/docs/spells/description/core/level-5.md

 **Components:** V, S, M (a Quiver worth 1+ GP)
 **Duration:** Concentration, up to 1 minute

-When you cast the spell and as a **:rsc-b: Bonus Action**{ .rsc } until it ends, you can make two attacks with a weapon that fires Arrows or Bolts, such as a Longbow or a Light Crossbow.
+When you cast the spell and as a **:rsc-b: Bonus Action**{.rsc} until it ends, you can make two attacks with a weapon that fires Arrows or Bolts, such as a Longbow or a Light Crossbow.
 The spell magically creates the ammunition needed for each attack.
 Each Arrow or Bolt created by the spell deals damage like a nonmagical piece of ammunition of its kind and disintegrates immediately after it hits or misses.

 > **Classes:** Ranger